script-fu/script-fu.github.io/index.md

 # Quickstart in Script-Fu Plug-Ins - GIMP 3

-* Create a directory as a sandbox for plug-ins.
-Create subfolders in that directory for each plug-in.
-Add that directory in Gimp as a plug-ins folder.
+* Create a directory as a sandbox for plug-ins. eg /home/username/plug-ins/ Add that directory in Gimp as a plug-ins folder.
-  *Gimp->Edit->Preferences->Folders->Plug-ins*
+  *Gimp->Edit->Preferences->Folders->Plug-ins*   Restart Gimp

 * [all plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins)

 * Right click a file to download, Save Link As... ...Save in a plug-ins **subfolder** of the same name. eg /plug-ins/plug-in-name/plug-in-name.scm.

+* The script file **must** also be set as an executable in the OS.
+If it's not, the plug-in won't appear.

 * Restart Gimp to see the plug-in menu.